How to Make a Low Budget Movie or Short Film

 • Recover it with reasonable activity.

-And if you have to take risks, make sure you are willing to pay the price of failure.
+If you have to take risks, make sure you are willing to pay the price of failure.

 Still young and dreaming you’re going to make that $200 million movie next year?
 Grow up.

-Don’t get me wrong, I’m all for optimism, but not unrealistic optimism.
-Nobody can stop you from dreaming.
-But there are a billion things waiting to stop you from making that dream a reality.
+Nobody can or should stop you from dreaming.
+But there are a billion things just itching to stop you from making your dream a reality.

 The information in this article and video is for entertainment purposes only.
 It is not legal, investment, financial or career advice.
 The information should not be construed as personal investment advice or financial planning advice.
 Please consult your accountant, and/or local and country laws before taking any action.